Last Updated on March 6, 2026

 - Bearer or unregistered debentures – These debentures can be transferred without registration by delivery, as ownership details are not recorded.

-- Zero Coupon Debentures – These types of debentures are issued at a discount and also do not carry any interest rate through the year.
+- Zero-Coupon Debentures – These types of debentures are issued at a discount and do not carry any interest rate throughout the year.
 Therefore, the investor receives the full face value after maturity.

-- Firstly, there should be an authorisation by the Articles of Association of the company to issue debentures, if there is no AoA authorisation then the same need to be amended under Section 14 of the Act.
+- Firstly, there should be an authorisation by the Articles of Association of the company to issue debentures; if there is no AoA authorisation, then the same needs to be amended under Section 14 of the Act.

 - A valuation report needs to be prepared at the price of the debentures to be issued.

-- A separate bank account needs to be opened in a scheduled commercial bank for the monies received on applications of the debenture issue.
+- A separate bank account needs to be opened in a scheduled commercial bank for the monies received on applications for the debenture issue.

 - Call for a board meeting to approve: